Overview

 Research and Audit Insights

-We conducted a structured research phase combining heuristic analysis, UX/UI audit, competitive benchmarking and user feedback across the French and Spanish websites.
+I conducted a structured research phase combining heuristic analysis, UX/UI audit, competitive benchmarking and user feedback across the French and Spanish websites.

 Three patterns emerged consistently across all methods: